A Data-driven, Falsification-based Model of Human Driver Behavior

 \subsection{Overview of Proposed Method}

-The problem of constructing a state-dependent set of HV acceleration inputs is framed as finding a boundary between human and non-human driving behavior, and subsequently translated into one of classifications.
+The problem of constructing a state-dependent set of HV acceleration inputs is framed as finding a boundary between human and non-human driving behavior, and subsequently translated into one of classification.
 SPMD provides examples of human driving traces, i.e. positive examples for the classification; on the other hand, generating negative training examples for the classification problem, i.e. the driving traces that are ``non-human", is less straightforward.

-The fundamental assumption of our framework is that HVs will satisfy certain specifications representing traffic rules, driving norms, etc. We attempt to capture these specifications using a set of Parametric Signal Temporal Logic (PSTL) formulae.
-A feasible parameter set for these PSTL formulae is synthesized from analysis of real-world (naturalistic) driving data; the boundary of the parameter set is used to convert PSTL formulae to STL formulae.
-Then falsifications of the STL formulae represent violations of the traffic rules that humans are assumed to satisfy.
+The fundamental assumption of our framework is that HVs satisfy certain specifications representing driving norms, etc. We attempt to capture these specifications using a set of Parametric Signal Temporal Logic (PSTL) formulae.
+A feasible parameter set for these PSTL formulae is synthesized from analysis of real-world (naturalistic) driving data; the boundary of the parameter set is used to convert PSTL formulae to Signal Temporal Logic (STL) formulae.
+Then falsifications of STL formulae represent violations of traffic norms that humans are assumed to satisfy.
 Consequently, such violations constitute negative training examples for the classifier.
 The mapping to human driver actions then corresponds to those actions for which the state-action tuple is classified as ``human" behavior.